Have you ever heard of fried oatmeal before? This is a somewhat recent discovery of mine, but now I’m wondering where it’s been my whole life!

 I rarely make or order oatmeal for myself.
 I love it every time I eat it, but for some reason, it just never sounds as though it’ll satisfy my cravings.

 My boyfriend and my mom have been on an oatmeal kick this past year, however, so I suppose it was only a matter of time before things started to change!
 My mom recently told me that my grandfather used to make fried oatmeal – seared in the pan, not deep-fried.

 She told me how to do it and I quickly tried it out.
 The taste of fried oatmeal isn’t any different from oatmeal.
 The more firm shape and the little crispiness, however, are a new spin on an old classic…

 One of the great perks of doing fried oatmeal is that you can do a bulk of the work ahead of time.
-Make up a batch of oatmeal on Sunday (on the stove or even in your crock pot) and then “fry” each piece for breakfast as needed throughout the week!
+Make up a batch of oatmeal on Sunday and then “fry” each piece for breakfast as needed throughout the week!

 If you really wanted to have a little fun with the kiddos, you could cut shapes out of the cold oatmeal.
 Use either a knife or cookie cutters!